 Individuals interested in designing roller coasters commonly have a background in engineering, such as mechanical, structural or civil engineering.
-Earning an engineering degree from a postsecondary institution accredited by the Accreditation Board for Engineering and Technology can prepare students for careers in roller coaster design.
+Earning an engineering degree from a postsecondary institution accredited by ABET can prepare students for careers in roller coaster design.
 Designers must be able to visualize a ride and construct it so it's safe for passengers.
 They understand physics and create models to test their ideas.
 Roller coaster designers know how to use computer-aided design software, which helps them visualize and design a project.

 Landing a job with a roller coaster design team often relies on having previous hands-on experience.
 Students can look into interning at a design company that specializes in roller coasters or working at an amusement park in order to study the rides; these experiences also lend themselves to networking with industry professionals.
 Roller coaster design companies encourage individuals to earn a master's degree in mechanical, electrical or structural engineering before applying for a design job.
 To qualify for a master's degree program, students need to have strong undergraduate grades and take the Graduate Record Examination.
 Job applicants who hold a master's degree in engineering show they have taken courses in computer and structural design, as well as other related topics that make them qualified for the position.

 Becoming a roller coaster designer can be very difficult because available jobs are limited.
 Since only a specific amount of roller coasters get built each year, job openings as designers are slim.
 According to Great Coasters International, Inc., the design of a wooden roller coaster, from conception to testing, can take about ten months.
 The design process involves thoroughly testing and monitoring the ride before it opens to the public, due to roller coasters potentially putting passengers' lives at risk.